blue-oil/blueoil/docs/tutorial/image_det.md

 	$ tar xf openimages.tgz

-This dataset consists of 5,000 color images in 2 classes, with 2,500 images per class.
+This dataset consists of 5,000 color images in 2 classes, `Human face` and `Human hand`, with 2,500 images per class.

 ## Generate a configuration file